u2107680007911543774e7r/github-profiles-scraper/README.md

 About:

-This was my of the first jobs on Upwork.
+This was one of my first jobs on Upwork.
 The client asked to collect information including email adresses about all programmers from Singapore, Taiwan, Hong-Kong who uses Python programming language and have at least 10 repositories.